 Although the Carolingian Empire was a source of stability in the early Middle Ages and its economy was a big part of that, it was still an underdeveloped economy.
-Generally speaking, underdeveloped economies are comprised of four sectors – industry, commerce, monetary, and agriculture – which often overlap, at least they did regarding the Carolingian economy.
+Generally speaking, underdeveloped economies comprise four sectors – industry, commerce, monetary, and agriculture – which often overlap, at least they did regarding the Carolingian economy.
 As will be outlined below, Charlemagne focused his resources on creating this balanced economy, which eventually allowed the wool industry to dominate northern Europe’s economy in the High Middle Ages.

-As the large amounts of silver poured into the Carolingian Empire in the late eight century, Charlemagne realized that the coins, as well as the commodities they were used to purchase, needed to be standardized to prevent counterfeiting, fraud, and the black market.
+As the large amounts of silver poured into the Carolingian Empire in the late eighth century, Charlemagne realized that the coins, as well as the commodities they were used to purchase, needed to be standardized to prevent counterfeiting, fraud, and the black market.
 Charlemagne established royal mints and a system by which all coins were minted according to a mean weight, both of which drastically cut down on counterfeiting.
 Along with standardizing the weight of the silver coins, Charlemagne also introduced standards of the denomination.
 For instance, twenty shillings equaled one pound, and twelve pence was equal to one shilling, which remained the standard in most of Europe well into the thirteenth century.
 The emperor also introduced severe penalties for counterfeiting and refusals to accept officially minted money.

 One of the unintended adverse side effects of the injection of so much silver into the Carolingian economy was inflation.
 Since the circulation of money increased, prices naturally began to rise during the middle of Charlemagne’s rule.
 To combat the inflationary cycle, Charlemagne introduced price controls for grain and other food products at the Synod of Frankfurt in 794.
 Although the emperor may not have had a Ph.D. in economics from the University of Chicago, he knew that the price increases would continue and eventually become unmanageable unless something was either done about the money supply or the commodity prices.
-Charlemagne’s price controls eventually allowed the money supply to return to a manageable level and the economy was able to self-correct.
+Charlemagne’s price controls eventually allowed the money supply to return to a manageable level, and the economy was able to self-correct.

 Like his Frankish ancestors, Charlemagne saw the importance in fostering trade within his realm.
-The emperor continued with his predecessors’ policies of promoting trade fairs and towns, but then took things to the next logical level by expanding trade to neighboring kingdoms.
-Slaves, wine, grains, and handmade goods were exported from the Carolingian Empire along the Rhine River to the North and Baltic seas where they arrived in such places to the north as London and Sweden.
+The emperor continued with his predecessors’ policies of promoting trade fairs and towns but then took things to the next logical level by expanding trade to neighboring kingdoms.
+Slaves, wine, grains, and handmade goods were exported from the Carolingian Empire along the Rhine River to the North and Baltic seas, where they arrived in such places to the north as London and Sweden.
 The trade network helped to revitalize the depressed economic conditions of former Roman territories of the west and north and brought regions such as Scandinavia, which was not part of the Roman Empire, into this new system.
-Charlemagne also developed regular trade with the Byzantine Empire to the east and the various Islamic dynasties in North Africa and the Near East.
-The creation of a widespread trade network was remarkable, but it would not have been possible without technological advances that were made in the agricultural sector during the Carolingian Empire.
+Charlemagne also developed a regular trade with the Byzantine Empire to the east and the various Islamic dynasties in North Africa and the Near East.
+The creation of a widespread trade network was remarkable, but it would not have been possible without technological advances made in the agricultural sector during the Carolingian Empire.

-Emperor Charlemagne is rightly remembered for his many accomplishments that made him one of the greatest monarchs in European history.
+Emperor Charlemagne is rightly remembered for his many accomplishments that made him one of Europe's greatest monarchs.
 Charlemagne brought stability back to Europe after the collapse of the Roman Empire and essentially provided a bridge from the Hellenic Civilization into what is known as Western Civilization.
 The emperor did this through force of arms and by allying with the Church, but almost as important were the economic policies he instituted.
 Charlemagne promoted a sound economic policy that resulted in a balanced economy that was able to withstand the vicissitudes of the Dark Ages.
 By promoting both local and long-distance trade, installing a sound monetary policy, and introducing new agricultural techniques and technologies, Charlemagne brought western Europe out of the Dark Ages and into the medieval period.